Sentamil03/NM-DSCET-GROUP-04/README.md

 # Document Conventions

- Headers and Sub-headers <br>
+ • Headers and Sub-headers <br>
- Bulleted and Numbered Lists
+ • Bulleted and Numbered Lists <br>
- Emphasis
+ • Emphasis <br>
- Examples
+ • Examples <br>
- Links
+ • Links <br>
- Graphics and Visuals
+ • Graphics and Visuals

 # Scope

- ➜Introduction to Social Media
+ • Introduction to Social Media <br>
- ➜Key Features
+ • Key Features <br>
- ➜Impacts and Influence
+ • Impacts and Influence <br>
- ➜Business and Marketing
+ • Business and Marketing <br>
- ➜News and Information
+ • News and Information <br>
- ➜Entertainment
+ • Entertainment <br>
- ➜Privacy and Security
+ • Privacy and Security <br>
- ➜Emerging Trend
+ • Emerging Trend <br>

  # Product Perspective:

- *The social media website and application represent a digital platform that facilitates social networking and content sharing.
+ • The social media website and application represent a digital platform that facilitates social networking and content sharing. <br>
- *They exist within the broader landscape of the internet and the digital communication industry.
+ • They exist within the broader landscape of the internet and the digital communication industry. <br>
- *These platforms provide a virtual environment where users can create profiles, connect with others, share content, and engage in various forms of online interaction.
+ • These platforms provide a virtual environment where users can create profiles, connect with others, share content, and engage in various forms of online interaction. <br>

 # Product Function:

-The core functions of a social media website and application include:
+The core functions of a social media website and application include: <br>

-*User Profile Creation
+• User Profile Creation <br>
-*Content Sharing
+• Content Sharing <br>
-*Networking
-*Engagement
+• Networking <br>
+• Engagement <br>
-*Privacy Controls
+• Privacy Controls <br>
-*Messaging
+• Messaging <br>
-*Content Discovery
+• Content Discovery <br>

-# User Classes and Characteristics:
+# User Classes and Characteristics: <br>

-*Social media platforms cater to a diverse range of user *classes and characteristics:
+• Social media platforms cater to a diverse range of user  <br>
+• classes and characteristics: <br>
-*General Users
+• General Users <br>
-*Businesses
+• Businesses <br>
-*Content Creators
+• Content Creators <br>
-*News Organizations
+• News Organizations <br>
-*Developer
+• Developer <br>